 The same tips apply: choose a lighter, lower-DHA level self-tan; do some research about your skin type; read reviews of the product to see if any fellow redheads have had a positive or negative experience with it; and build slowly!

 The St Tropez Self Tan Classic Bronzing Mousse is a favorite of ours.
-Mousse is easier to apply with a mitt to avoid streaks, but it might take some practice before you get it perfect.
+Mousse is easier to apply with a mitt to avoid streaks particularly with our special blackout tanning mitt, but it might take some practice before you get it perfect.
 The product is also really hydrating which is essential in all fake tan.

 Another option which lines up well with the ‘build slowly’ approach is a tinted moisturizer that gradually adds color to your skin.
 A good option is the Tan-Luxe Illuminating Gradual Tan Lotion can be applied daily like a normal moisturizer, and color will develop between two to four hours later.